Board & Staff

 I am very proud to be able help serve on the Diefenbunker’s Board of Directors and I look forward to helping the museum well into the future.

-Curatorial and Education
+Visitor Experience and Education

-Business Development, Marketing and Events
+Business Development, Marketing, and Events

-Events and Rentals Coordinator
+Event and Rental Coordinator

 Accounting and Financial